rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 {{% /notice %}}

 ### Docker-Compose examples
-For running the docker files with an docker-compose.yml as here describer you need to have docker-compose installed.
+For running the docker files with an docker-compose.yml as described here you need to have docker-compose installed.
 #### Linux/amd64
 ```yaml
 version: '3'